kubernetes-hy/kubernetes-hy.github.io/pages/part3/part3.md

 $ gcloud container clusters create dwk-cluster --zone=europe-north1-b
 ```

 Closing the cluster will also remove everything you've deployed on the cluster.
 If you decide to take a break during an example you may have to redo it.
-Thankfully we have used declarative approach so continuing progress will only require you to apply the yamls.
+Thankfully we have used a declarative approach so continuing progress will only require you to apply the yamls.
 </div>

 ### Persisting data in GKE ###